Migrating an SQL database

 Before executing blmigration_mgr, ensure that all connections to the BMC Server Automation database are closed.
 Connections that are open can cause certain database commands to fail, which causes the upgrade to stop.

 BMC BladeLogic Data Migration Manager creates the stored tasks needed for the data migration and then launches the BMC BladeLogic Data Migration Manager console.

 - Click Run Migration.

 Where to go from here

 You might need to perform the following tasks (in the specified order):

-- If you are upgrading to 8.2 service pack 2 or later (that is, to product version 8.2.02, 8.2.03, or 8.2.04), run a set of SQL Update scripts to upgrade the BMC Server Automation database to the service pack level compatible with the Application Server.
-See Running the SQL update scripts.
+- If you are upgrading to an 8.3.x service pack (later than 8.3.00), run a set of SQL Update scripts to upgrade the BMC Server Automation database to the service pack level compatible with the Application Server, as described in Running the SQL update scripts.

-- If you are migrating from a pre-8.0 version of BMC Server Automation, migrate the compliance rules and discovery signatures stored in the core BMC Server Automation database as described in Migrating compliance rules and discovery signatures.
+- If you are migrating from a pre-8.0 version of BMC Server Automation, migrate the compliance rules and discovery signatures stored in the core BMC Server Automation database as described in Migrating compliance rules, discovery signatures, and smart group conditions.